-Indicator Reference Indicator Criteria (A) Net Proceeds Deposited Par amount of the Series 2014A Bond less the underwriters' discount and costs of issuance as presented in the Series 2014A Bond's offering memorandum.
-(B) Bond Draws Amounts reimbursed to DC Water from the Series 2014A Construction Account for expenses paid related to the DC Clean Rivers Project during the fiscal year.
+Indicator Reference Indicator Criteria (A) Net Proceeds Deposited Par amount of the Series 2015A Bond less the underwriters' discount and costs of issuance as presented in the Series 2015A Bond offering memorandum.
+(B) Bond Draws Amounts reimbursed to DC Water from the Series 2015A Bond and 2014A Bond Construction Account(s) for expenses paid related to the DC Clean Rivers Project during the fiscal year.

-The net proceeds of the Series 2014A Bond were deposited into a segregated account (the Series 2014A Construction Account) under DC Water's Master Indenture of Trust, as amended and supplemented (Indenture) and are invested pursuant to the Indenture and DC Water's Investment Policy.
-All uses of the proceeds drawn from the Series 2014A Construction Account were used to fund DC Clean Rivers Project costs.
-The following table provides the net proceeds deposited and bond draws from the bond issuance date through September 30, 2015:
+The net proceeds of the Series 2015A Bond and 2014A Bond were deposited into segregated accounts (the Series 2015A Bond and Series 2014A Bond Construction Accounts) under DC Water's Master Indenture of Trust, as amended and supplemented (the Indenture) and are invested pursuant to the Indenture and DC Water's Investment Policy.
+All uses of the proceeds taken from the respective Construction Account were used to fund DC Clean Rivers Project costs.
+The following tables provide the 2016 net proceeds deposited related to the Series 2015A Bond, the FY 2016 bond draws reimbursed to DC Water from the Series 2015A Bond and the 2014A Bond Construction Accounts, as well as the cumulative net proceeds deposited and bond draws from the bond issuance dates through September 30, 2016: